LiyrAstroph/Spartan/readme.txt

                      How to use this code
 under the command shell, type

-cd src
-make
-./disk
-./spec
-./obs
+FC=gfortran make           # compile the code
+./disk                     # solve disk structure ./spec                     # cal intrinsic spectrum ./obs                      # cal observed spectrum

-Note that your system must have installed g77 compiler.
+Note that your system must have installed Fortran 77/90 compiler.
+Change "gfortran" to the corresponding compiler in your system.

+The input option sees in data/datain.txt.

-The output data sees in data/
+The output data sees in data/, including

+spectrum.dat               # intrinsic spectrum
+specobs.dat                # observed spectrum
+soltot.dat                 # disk solution

+sol_for_spec.dat           # disk solution used for cal spectrum
+                           # with coarser radius grid

+spec/specxxx.txt           # spectrum at each radius
+                           # see radius at sol_for_spec.dat
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

                          log file